fossMeDaddy/rmd.sh/README.md

 # ReleaseMeDaddy!
 [WIP]
 ---

-> can't think of an SFW name...
+> can't think of a SFW name...

 internal tool for distributing & installing binaries.